-Peatland habitat disruption marks a clear example of how logging and deforestation harms the environment and exacerbates climate change.
-Land disruption through peat fires can cause carbon leaks of 2 billion tonnes of carbon dioxide
+Peatland habitat disruption marks a clear example of how logging and deforestation harm the environment and exacerbate climate change.
+Land disruption through peat fires can cause carbon leaks of two billion tonnes of carbon dioxide

 annually, attributing to approximately 5% of human-caused greenhouse-gas (GHGs) emissions.

-supporting this project you can visit their website to make a donation.
+supporting this project you can visit their website to donate.

 ‘So you can see just how important it is to keep our peat bogs healthy – not just for biodiversity, but to protect our homes and our planet too.’